 Designed to make it easy to test your avatar & header image designs across multiple sizes.
 Just modify the shared .psb files and see updates applied across all files/sizes.

 License: These files have been produced with the intention of helping fellow designers.
-We therefore request you do not reprise them as your own downloadable resources, or attempt to sell these assets for person gain.
+We therefore request you do not repost them as your own downloadable resources, do not host the files in any other location, or attempt to sell these assets for person gain.
 Share the love and spread the word.

 Desktop, Tablet and Mobile Photoshop files